CNHume/Samples/README.md

 There is also a Java folder which contains a Bit-Board based Othello player.

-### How do I get set up?
+## How do I get set up?

 Most of the Python samples assume a Python 2.7 environment.

-Some of the C# projects are may require C# 11 features provided by Visual Studio 2022, and the NET7.0 Framework.
-See the following Microsoft Download link to obtain the [Free Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
-The installation includes the current release of the ASP.NET SDK.
+Some of the C# projects may require C# 12 features provided by Visual Studio 2022, and the .NET 8.0 Framework.

+See the following Microsoft Download link to obtain the [Free Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/), currently at version 17.10 Preview 3.
+Installation includes a [current release of the .NET SDK](https://dotnet.microsoft.com/en-us/download).

 The Othello player was written in Java 1.8 using a NetBeans 8.0 IDE.

 The allegro-projects can be run in the Free Express Edition of Allegro Common Lisp 10, available at https://franz.com/downloads.

-### Who do I talk to?
+## Who do I talk to?

 Please send any comments or suggestions to cnhume-software@yahoo.com